 Knowing Him in our community

 As believers, we were created to be in community—in relationship with God and others.
-Without community our hearts become cut off and will die.
+Without community, our hearts become cut off and will die.
 But for many, fear and anxiety create barriers to community.
-Caught in diseased introspection, we view community as a threat rather than a help in our becoming the person God wants us to be.
-We cannot become in a vacuum or in isolation.
+Caught in diseased introspection, we view community as a threat rather than a help in our becoming who I am meant to be.
+We cannot become in a vacuum or isolation.
 Being created in God’s Image, we have been created to know and be known by God and one another.
-Knowing God in our sin and our process are precursors to better enable us to be in community.
+Knowing God in our sin and our process are precursors to enable us better to be in community.
 When we are truly in community, we become less self-aware and better able to embrace a healthy, non-narcissistic love of self.
 In community is where we become all we can be!

 There was a season where, after Sunday church service, I experienced repeated disappointment as people rushed off.
 I wanted to be invited to lunch and felt rejection.
-I began to allow this to become toxic within me and the Lord, as He is faithful to do, intervened by speaking His healing word.
+I began to allow this to become toxic within me and the Lord intervened by speaking His healing word.
 He said “Bob, how about you ask others to lunch instead of waiting to be asked?
 How can you be My Image bearer to another?”
 The previous perspective focused on introspection about me.
 My new perspective focused me on thinking how I could be a blessing to others.

 What holds you back from entering into community?
-Do you know how the Lord see and defines you?
+Do you know how the Lord sees and defines you?

 Just knowing Him

 Unfortunately, time is a precious commodity which seems to escape like fine sand through our fingers.
 There is a deluge of competitors for the use our time.
-In these days of Twitter and Facebook, cell phones and Blackberries, we leave status updates, voice messages and send short texts rather than meet with someone face-to-face.
+In these days of social media and cell phones, we leave status updates, voice messages and send short texts rather than meet with someone face-to-face.
 Why is it so difficult to get quality time with God when we have the fastest possible wireless connection with Him?
-Carving out time to spend with God requires prioritization and discipline.
+Carving out time to spend with God requires prioritization, intentionality, and discipline.